What is Google My Business?

-- Email – Some businesses are given the option to receive the PIN via email address.
+- Email – Some businesses are given the option to receive the PIN via email.

-- Instant verification process – If the stars align and you get lucky, you’ll get instant verification!
+- Instant verification – If the stars align and you get lucky, you’ll get instant verification!

 - Video verification – You can have a video call with a Google specialist who will ask you relevant questions about your business.

 Once you are set up and verified, you can start optimising your account.
 Something to remember is that even with a verified account, people can suggest edits so it’s really important to login to your account regularly to make sure your information remains correct.

 Now that you’re verified, you can see the following information and get access to all the workings of your Google My Business listing.